 Related Article: “Growth Hacking Tips for All Digital Marketers By Mack Collier”

 Ian: I’ve not had to deal with too many negative comments in my time, but I’ve had a few.
-It’s important to deal with these quickly and positively and to try not to become emotionally involved.
-Jay Baer calls this “Hug your Haters” and I’ve always seen this as a way to turn your haters into superfans through care and attention.
-Of course, you’ll never be able to make everyone love you (there are trolls out there who you’ll never be able to sway) but your love for your haters will be seen by others and will improve your reputation.
+It’s essential to deal with these quickly and positively and to try not to become emotionally involved.
+Jay Baer calls this “Hug your Haters,” and I’ve always seen this as a way to turn your haters into superfans through care and attention.
+Of course, you’ll never be able to make everyone love you (there are trolls out there who you’ll never be able to sway), but your love for your haters will be seen by others and will improve your reputation.

-Social Champ: Being the marketing field it would be hard to devote time to social media, but it is very important to use these social media platforms for marketing purposes.
 What do you think about Social Champ, an automation tool that allows you to schedule posts on Facebook, Twitter, and other social platforms?
-Have you used any tools?
-Name your favorite tools for internet marketing.
+Have you used any social media management tool?

-Ian: I am a total tool geek!
+Ian Anderson Gray: I am a total tool geek!
 Using the right tools (and using them well) can boost productivity and success.
 I’m a big fan of Social Champ because it offers that sweet spot between ease of use and a geeky power tool!
-It’s so easy to automate and schedule (in an intelligent way) posts to Facebook, Twitter and beyond!
+It’s so easy to automate and schedule (in an intelligent way) posts to Facebook, Twitter, and beyond!
 As for other tools, there are so many that I love.
-I love Buzzsumo, SEMRush, Agora Pulse and IFTTT.
+I love Buzzsumo, SEMRush, and IFTTT.
 For live video, I love eCamm Live and Wirecast.
 I could go on, but I’ll leave it there!

-Thank you for your time Ian ?
-Social Champ wishes you all the very best for your future and look forward to more of your useful ideas to help boost more businesses!
+Thank you for your time, Ian.
+Social Champ wishes you all the very best for your future.
+We look forward to more of your useful ideas to help boost more businesses!